 Les Adams <email@example.com>

 Chapter Titles: 1.
 Stolen Sword 2.
 Galahad's Daring 3.
 Prisoners of Ulric 4.
 Attack on Camelot 5.
 Galahad to the Rescue 6.
 Passage of Peril 7.
-Unknow Betrayer 8.
+Unknown Betrayer 8.
 Perilous Adventure 9.
-Treacherous Magic 10.The Sorcerer's Spell 11.Valley of No Return 12.Castle Prilous 13.The Wizard's Vengeance 14.Quest for the Queen 15.Galahad's Triumph See more »
+Treacherous Magic 10.The Sorcerer's Spell 11.Valley of No Return 12.Castle Perilous 13.The Wizard's Vengeance 14.Quest for the Queen 15.Galahad's Triumph.
+See more »

 Was this review helpful to you?